abhishek-kumar-code/Redfish_Public/mockups/public-bladed-partitions/README.md

 # Multi-Blade Partition Enclosure Mockup:

+## These mocks use Redfish Composability.

 This service reports physically partitioned Systems within a MultiBlade Enclosure.
+Paritionable resources are reported and managed using redfish CompositionService.
+Individual blades are reported as ResourceBlocks.

-Enclosure has 6 Blades and 2 Managers in redundant pair.
+Enclosure has 8 Blades and 2 Managers in redundant pair.
+7 Blades are reported as "Compute" ResourceBlocks and 1 Storage Blade is reported as "Storage" ResourceBlock.
-There are 2 “Hard Partitions”, managed by EnclosureManager
+There are 3 “Hard Partitions”, managed by EnclosureManager and created through CompositionService defintions.
+The mocks also report 2 Unused Blades and associated ResourceBlocks:

-1. Partition1 w/ 1 Blade(part1-B1)
+1. ComposedPartition1 - Composed Partition with 1 BladeComputeBlock
-2. Partition2 w/ 3 Blades(part2-B2B3B5)
+2. ComposedPartition2 - Composed Partition with 3 BladeComputeBlocks
+3. ComposedPartition3 - Composed Partition with 1 BladeComputeBlock and 1 BladeStorageBlock